-New Group Reading Test and Single Word Spelling Test These are administered once a year for pupils in Years 7 and 8 during the autumn term.
+New Group Reading Test and Single Word Spelling Test These are administered once a year for pupils in Years 7 and 8 during the Autumn term.
 The results are used to identify pupils requiring SEN support/intervention and more able pupils.
 In Year 9, various tests are administered in the Trinity term to determine if JCQ exam access arrangements can be formally applied for.
 Students are selected for this testing based on a documented history of need since starting at Thornton College.

-Internal summative examinations take place for Years 7-10 and 12 in January and May.
+Internal summative examinations take place for Years 10 and 12 in January and Years 7-10 and 12 in May.
 Year 11 and 13 pupils have mock examinations in January.